ElleWhitePB/CritterStack/README.md

 - User-friendly way to test endpoints
 - Foundation for future UI development

+**Two-Table Schema (Creature + Species):**
+Chose to model Species and Creature as separate tables to:
+- Explore foreign key relationships in Postgres/Prisma in a realistic but approachable way
+- Normalize shared species data (name, lore) across many creatures
+- Create more opportunities for rich lore/flair around species without duplicating text on every creature record

 #### Lessons Learned
 - Resolved Docker ↔ Postgres connectivity failures by correcting container networking, environment variables, and port configuration, resulting in a stable local development environment.